FreeHK-Lunity/project-HONGSHING/README.md

 8. If possible, add screenshots of your edits.
 9. Click on "Create pull request".

-### You have now successfully created a pull request!
-Please wait patiently for the main map editors to approve your pull request
+### Congratulations!
+You have successfully created a pull request.
+Please wait patiently for the main map editors to approve your pull request.

+## Note

-## Remember to copy your whole "maps\project-HONGSHING" folder to the "project-HONGSHING" folder inside your main OMSI 2 folder whenever you finish editing your map
+Remember to copy your whole "maps\project-HONGSHING" folder to the "project-HONGSHING" folder inside your main OMSI 2 folder whenever you finish editing your map.